gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Migration to version 3.x.x.md

 The new digital invoice overview screen uses the global UI customization options.
 You can discard the old screen specific customizations.

-TODO You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta08/customization-guide.html#digital-invoice-screen).
+You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta08/customization-guide.html#digital-invoice-overview-screen).

 ### Breaking Changes